IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   - All attributes must have a data type.
   - Primitive Data types:
     1. Character strings of fixed or varying length.
-      - a) CHAR(n): fixed length
+      a.
+CHAR(n): fixed length
-      - b) VARCHAR(n): up to n characters
+      b.
+VARCHAR(n): up to n characters
     2. Bit Strings of fixed or varying length.
 Their values are strings of bits rather than characters.
-      - a) BIT(n) : bit strings of length n
+      a.
+BIT(n) : bit strings of length n
-      - b) BIT VARYING(n): bit strings of length up to n
+      b.
+BIT VARYING(n): bit strings of length up to n
     3. BOOLEAN: TRUE,FALSE, UNKNOWN
     4. INT or INTEGER.
 SHORTINT also but number of bits allowed may be less depending on implementation.
     5. Floating point numbers:
-      - a) REAL or FLOAT (synonyms)
+      a.
+REAL or FLOAT (synonyms)
-      - b) A higher precision : DOUBLE PRECIOSON
+      b.
+A higher precision : DOUBLE PRECIOSON
-      - c) DECIMAL(n, d): allow values to be n decimal digits with d assumed to be after decimal point
+      c.
+DECIMAL(n, d): allow values to be n decimal digits with d assumed to be after decimal point
-      - d) NUMERIC is almost the same as DECIMAL but there are possible implementation differences.
+      d.
+NUMERIC is almost the same as DECIMAL but there are possible implementation differences.
     6. DATE, TIME.

 Chapter 2.3.3 Simple Table Declarations